 Normally, adaptation actions that improve water access and availability are expected to have a significant effect on the productivity of other sectors such as agriculture, livestock, fisheries and forestry supporting livelihoods in the targeted region.
-Therefore preferred adaptation solution for the programme will include counteracting the effects of reduced water availabilityby improving water infiltration, storage and flow in the Faguibine system through measures that opens up silted channels and obstructed ponds.
+Therefore preferred adaptation solution for the programme will include counteracting the effects of reduced water availability27by improving water infiltration, storage and flow in the Faguibine system through measures that opens up silted channels and obstructed ponds.
 Increasing water access to vulnerable communities for multiple uses is enhanced by the rehabilitation water canals and distribution plans as well as tapping on other sources of water such as wells, building rainwater collection and storage facilities.
 This will require restoration of riparian habitats and the unblocking the water channels following siltation to improve water flow.

 Communities and local institutions have the capacity to integrate climate risk management into economic, social and cultural development plans and decision making processes.
+They

-They are supported through enhanced coordination with the national and regional levels linking effectively the local institutions and community stakeholders.
+25 Updating survey of climate change scenarios in Mali.
+National Scientific and Technological Research Center.
+2009 are supported through enhanced coordination with the national and regional levels linking effectively the local institutions and community stakeholders.